pyrustic/pyrustic/README.md

     <img src="https://raw.githubusercontent.com/pyrustic/misc/master/media/cover.png" alt="Cover">
     <br>
     <p align="center">
-    Pyrustic
+    The Pyrustic software suite with the cyberpunk theme
     </p>
 </div>

 <!-- Intro Text -->
 # Pyrustic
-`Pyrustic` is a lightweight software suite to help develop, package, and publish `Python` `desktop applications`.
+`Pyrustic` is a lightweight framework and software suite to help develop, package, and publish `Python` `desktop applications`.

 This is an [emailware](https://en.wiktionary.org/wiki/emailware).
 You are encouraged to send a [feedback](#contact).